ruby-grape/grape/README.md

 Use `body false` to return `204 No Content` without any data or content-type.

 You can also set the response to a file-like object with `file`.
+Note: Rack will read your entire Enumerable before returning a response.
+If you would like to stream the response, see `stream`.

 ```ruby
 class FileStreamer